pleachcx/encore_gatsby/content/posts/floor-transformation.md

   description: Renovated flooring
   title: Floor Transformation
 ---
 Working From Home (WFH) spaces continue to be at the top of buyers shopping lists.
-If your place doesn't offer this space, we can simply build and stage one for you so that you can attract the most number of buyers.
+If your place doesn't offer this space, we can simply build and/or stage one for you so that you can attract the most number of buyers.
 The greater the number of buyers, the greater your sale price.